Our mission statement: Enhancing the care of older adults by learning together.

-Are you doing all you can to support and protect your care providers?
+Are you doing all you can to support and protect your staff and healthcare students?

 Studies show that point-of-care workers experienced physical violence and 43% reported physical violence on a daily basis (Banerjee et al. 2012).
 Care provider distress is 5 times greater among individuals caring for seniors with moderate to severe cognitive impairment (CIHI 2010).

-One of the most unique elements of the GPA curriculum are the respectful self-protection techniques we teach for use in instances of elevated (responsive/protective) behaviour by those living with dementia.
-Based on our fundamental belief that learning is best brought to life through applied practice, we not only demonstrate these techniques, participants practice them alone and in teams during their time in our programs.
+One of the most unique elements of the GPA curriculum are the self-protection techniques we teach for use in instances of elevated (responsive/protective) behaviour by those living with dementia.
+Based on our fundamental belief that learning is best brought to life through applied practice, we not only demonstrate these techniques, we ensure participants practice them during their time in our programs.

 What do we mean in our mission statement when we speak of learning together?

-Just like the more than 420,000+ Canadian care providers and students who have completed our GPA dementia care curriculum, the 2,200+ GPA Certified Coaches who teach our program, the organizations we align ourselves with and the committees we participate on, we are all committed to enhancing the care of persons living with dementia.
+AGE Inc. is collaborative.
+Just like the more than 550,000 Canadian care providers and students who have completed our GPA dementia care curriculum, the 1,700+ GPA Certified Coaches who teach our programs, our volunteer board members, the organizations we align ourselves with and the committees we participate on, we are all committed to enhancing the care of persons living with dementia.

 Is your organization ready for the future?
 Are you a healthcare care providers prepared with the specific knowledge and skills they need for dementia care?

-AGE can help your organization prepare for the future
+AGE can help you prepare for the future